onzag/itemize/docs/basics/initialization.md

 To configure itemize isn't the easiest nor the most straightforward process, it relies on a conjuction of different APIs

+## Requeriments

+At the time of this writing due to many limitations with incompatible updates itemize requires the following stack:

+- NodeJS version 15
+- npm version 6.14.16 (it will not work with newer)
+- Python (tested with 2.7, to build the codebase)
+- Build Essentials (to build the codebase)
+- Docker

+Itemize currently only works under a linux system, it was tested under WSL with it not being capable to complete a npm install; while theorethically it should work the same way under WSL in practise the setup proves inconviently complex as many things fail.

 ## Fast initialization

 1. Make a directory